keeganquinn/cwnmyr-build/README.md

     ./build.sh https://cwnmyr.personaltelco.net/devices/134-cat

 Resulting images will be stored in the `image` subdirectory.
-Be aware, an image build can take quite a long time and a lot of disk space.
+Beware, an image build can take quite a long time and a lot of disk space.

 By default, a known-good set of OpenWrt sources and feeds will be used.
 To update to the latest OpenWrt and packages trees:

-    make <update
+    make update

 After updating the sources, you can perform a new build.